json-api/json-api/format/index.md

 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

-Any other member in a resource object represents an "attribute", which may contain any legal JSON value.
+Any other member in a resource object represents an "attribute", which may contain any valid JSON value.

+Attribute names **MUST** consist of only lower case alphanumeric characters and dashes (U+002D: HYPHEN-MINUS, "-").
+Attribute names **MUST NOT** begin with a dash.

 #### Resource Identification <a href="#document-structure-resource-identification" id="document-structure-resource-identification" class="headerlink"></a>